donotfuckme/kryonet/README.md

 The `start()` method starts a thread to handle incoming connections, reading/writing to the socket and notifying listeners.

-This code adds a listener to handle receiving objects:
+The following code adds a listener to handle receiving objects.
+Listeners should be added before binding and starting the server.

 ```java
     server.addListener(new Listener() {